Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

     -   The presentation, objections, and feedback should take no longer than 15 minutes.

+    -   If needed, the trainer may also provide feedback.

 ## Wrap-up

-Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ##  Preferred target audience